What do Chickens Eat?

 Your chickens can get their calcium from eating greens, crushed egg shells, or by giving them raw dairy foods.

 And chickens will need an ample amount of clean water to produce their eggs.

-You must also let your chickens get enough sunshine for eggs to contain a good amount of vitamins D and A along with healthy fats.
+You must also let your chickens get enough sunshine for eggs to contain a good amount of vitamins D and A.

 What do Chickens Eat in General?